t3jaa/Tejaa/_posts/2023-06-25-andaman-nicobar-cuisine.md

 #### 1. Coconut Barfi

-{% include figure.html url="coconut-barfi.jpg" alt=" Indulgent Coconut Barfi, a traditional sweet treat from Andaman-Nicobar."%}
+{% include figure.html url="coconut-barfi.jpeg" alt=" Indulgent Coconut Barfi, a traditional sweet treat from Andaman-Nicobar."%}

 Coconut Barfi is a delightful sweet that showcases the island's love for coconuts.
 Made from desiccated coconut, sugar, and condensed milk, this sweet treat is cooked until it reaches a fudgy consistency.
 Coconut Barfi represents the local cuisine in Andaman and Nicobar Islands, and the barfi is then cut into squares and garnished with nuts, adding a crunchy texture to the soft and chewy coconut base.